Some corporate borrowers question Libor accuracy, here to stay

 “Given the past abuses it’s likely that a better solution will ultimately be put in place allowing us to keep using Libor,” said one company.

-“We favor an overhaul of the way Libor is fixed, and a tighter supervision by London banking authorities,” said another.
+“We favour an overhaul of the way Libor is fixed, and a tighter supervision by London banking authorities,” said another.

 Companies may use Libor or similar rates when borrowing money from banks or investors to fund their business operations.
 Floating rate loans or interest rate swaps used to manage the risk of interest rate volatility, will be benchmarked against a rate such as Libor.